-- Retail Segment customers are end users that have purchased the Company's tires on-line. - In 2016, the Retail Segment had 90,000 sales transactions, with the average sale amount being approximately \$400. - Retail sales arrangements are standard and have standard shipping terms: FOB shipping point, no right of return, and a limited warranty.
+- Retail Segment customers are end users that have purchased the Company's tires on-line with credit card payment. - In 2016, the Retail Segment had 90,000 sales transactions, with the average sale amount being approximately \$400.
+Revenues have been steady throughout 2015 and 2016. - Retail sales arrangements are standard and have standard shipping terms: FOB shipping point, no right of return, and a limited warranty. - The Firm's review of the Retail Segment's revenue recognition process indicates a simple but well designed process.